J. On How to Pursue Loving God

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Experiences of Peter: His Knowledge of Chastisement and Judgment

-451. Man must pursue to live out a life of meaning, and should not be satisfied with his current circumstances.
-To live out the image of Peter, he must possess the knowledge and experiences of Peter.
-Man must pursue things that are higher and more profound.
-He must pursue a deeper, purer love of God, and a life that has value and meaning.
-Only this is life; only then will man be the same as Peter.
-You must focus on being proactive toward your entry on the positive side, and must not submissively allow yourself to backslide for the sake of momentary ease while ignoring more profound, more specific, and more practical truths.
-Your love must be practical, and you must find ways to free yourself from this depraved, carefree life that is no different from an animal’s.
+451. People must all seek to live out a life of meaning, and should not be satisfied with their current circumstances.
+They must come to live out the image of Peter, and they must possess the knowledge and experiences of Peter.
+They must pursue things that are higher and more profound.
+They must pursue a deeper, purer love of God, and a life that has value and meaning.
+Only this is life; only then will they be the same as Peter.
+You must focus on entering proactively on the positive side, and you must not be negative and allow yourself to backslide because you’re content with temporary ease, while at the same time ignoring more profound, more detailed, and more practical truths.
+You must possess practical love, and you must find every possible way to free yourself from this decadent, carefree life that is no different from an animal’s.
 You must live out a life of meaning, a life of value, and you must not fool yourself or treat your life like a toy to be played with.
-For everyone who aspires to love God, there are no unobtainable truths and no justice for which they cannot stand firm.
+For everyone who has resolve and loves God, there are no unattainable truths and no justice for which they cannot stand firm.
 How should you live your life?
-How should you love God, and use this love to satisfy His desire?
+How should you love God, and use this love to satisfy His intentions?
 There is no greater matter in your life.
-Above all, you must have such aspirations and perseverance, and should not be like those who are spineless, those who are weaklings.
+Above all, you must have this kind of resolve and perseverance, and should not be a spineless weakling.
 You must learn how to experience a meaningful life and experience meaningful truths, and should not treat yourself perfunctorily in that way.
-Without you realizing it, your life will pass you by; after that, will you have another opportunity to love God?
+Without you realizing it, your life will pass you by; after that, will you still have this kind of opportunity to love God?
 Can man love God after he is dead?
-You must have the same aspirations and conscience as Peter; your life must be meaningful, and you must not play games with yourself.
-As a human being, and as a person who pursues God, you must be able to carefully consider how you treat your life, how you should offer yourself to God, how you should have a more meaningful faith in God, and how, since you love God, you should love Him in a way that is more pure, more beautiful, and more good.
+You must have the same resolve and conscience as Peter; you must live a meaningful life, and not play games with yourself.
+As a human being, and as a person who pursues God, you must consider and approach your life carefully—considering how you should offer yourself to God, how you should have a more meaningful faith in God, and how, since you love God, you should love Him in a way that is more pure, more beautiful, and more good.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Experiences of Peter: His Knowledge of Chastisement and Judgment

-452. If people wish to love God, they must taste God’s loveliness and see God’s loveliness; only then can there be roused in them a heart that loves God, a heart that inspires people to give of themselves loyally for God.
-God does not make people love Him through words and expressions or through their imagination, and He does not force people to love Him.
-Instead, He lets them love Him of their own volition, and He lets them see His loveliness in His work and utterances, after which there is borne in them the love of God.
-Only in this way can people truly bear testimony to God.
+452. If people want to love God, they must experience God’s loveliness and see God’s loveliness; only then can there be roused in them a God-loving heart, and a heart of devotedly expending themselves for God.
+God does not make people love Him through words or through their imaginings, and He does not force people to love Him.
+Instead, He lets them love Him of their own volition, and He lets them see His loveliness in His work and words, after which there is born in them the love of God.
+Only in this way can people truly bear witness for God.
 People do not love God because they have been urged to do so by others, nor is it a momentary emotional impulse.
 They love God because they have seen His loveliness, they have seen that there is so much of Him that is worthy of people’s love, because they have seen God’s salvation, wisdom, and wondrous deeds—and as a result, they truly praise God and truly yearn for Him, and there is roused in them such a passion that they could not survive without gaining God.
-The reason why those who truly testify of God are able to give a resounding testimony to Him is because their testimony rests upon the foundation of the true knowledge and true yearning for God.
-Such testimony is not offered according to an emotional impulse, but according to their knowledge of God and His disposition.
-Because they have come to know God, they feel that they must surely testify of God and make all those who yearn for God know God, and be aware of God’s loveliness and His realness.
-Like people’s love for God, their testimony is spontaneous; it is real and has real significance and worth.
+The reason why those who truly bear witness for God are able to do so resoundingly is because their testimony rests upon the foundation of the true knowledge of and true yearning for God.
+Such testimony is not borne according to an emotional impulse, but according to their knowledge of God and His disposition.
+Because they have come to know God, they feel that they must surely bear witness to God and make all those who yearn for God know God, and be aware of God’s loveliness and His practicality.
+Like people’s love for God, their testimony is spontaneous; it is possessed of reality and has real significance and worth.
 It is not passive or hollow and meaningless.
-The reason only those who truly love God have the most value and meaning in their lives, the reason only they truly believe in God, is that these people are able to live in God’s light and are able to live for God’s work and management.
+The reason why it is said that only those who truly love God have the most value and meaning in their lives, and truly believe in God, is that these people are able to live in God’s light and are able to live for God’s work and management.
 It is because they do not live in darkness, but live in the light; they do not live meaningless lives, but lives that have been blessed by God.
-Only those who love God are able to testify of God, only they are God’s witnesses, only they are blessed by God, and only they are able to receive God’s promises.
+Only those who love God are able to bear witness to God, only they are God’s witnesses, only they are blessed by God, and only they are able to inherit God’s promises.
 Those who love God are God’s intimates; they are the people beloved by God, and they can enjoy blessings together with God.
-Only people such as this will live to eternity, and only they will forever live under God’s care and protection.
-God is for people to love, and He is worthy of all people’s love, but not all people are capable of loving God, and not all people can testify of God and hold power with God.
-Because they are able to testify of God and devote all their efforts to God’s work, those who truly love God can walk anywhere beneath the heavens without anyone daring to oppose them, and they can wield power on earth and rule all the people of God.
+Only people such as this will live for eternity, and only they will forever live under God’s care and protection.
+God is for people to love, and He is worthy of all people’s love, but not all people are capable of loving God, and not all people can bear witness for God and reign with God.
+Because they are able to bear witness to God and devote all their efforts to God’s work, those who truly love God can walk anywhere beneath the heavens without anyone daring to oppose them, and they can reign over the earth and rule all the people of God.
 These people have come together from across the world.
-They speak different languages and have different skin colors, but their existence has the same meaning; they all have a heart that loves God, they all bear the same testimony, and have the same resolve, and the same wish.
-Those who love God can walk freely throughout the world, and those who testify of God can travel across the universe.
+They are people from all over the world who speak different languages and have different skin colors, but the significance of their existence is the same; they all have a God-loving heart, they all bear the same testimony, and have the same resolve, and the same wish.
+Those who love God can walk freely throughout the world, and those who bear witness to God can travel across the universe.
 These people are beloved by God, they are blessed by God, and they will forever live within His light.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Those Who Love God Will Forever Live Within His Light